John Uglietta, Unit Head

 The Department of Philosophy is part of the College of Liberal Arts and Sciences http://www.gvsu.edu/clas/ and offers both a Major and a Minor in Philosophy.

 The Department counts 22 full-time faculty members working in a variety of specialties.

 The Department's international faculty is made of active scholars who are committed to undergraduate education.
 They are at Grand Valley to share their expertise in a wide variety of philosophical schools, national traditions, historical periods, and specialized areas of philosophical work.

 The curriculum is designed to provide a foundation of solid understanding of the history of philosophy, but also to encourage students to pursue work in their own areas of interest.
 Formal coursework is only one part of the Philosophy student's education.
 Since inquiry and study are most fruitful when conducted in a vital community of fellow scholars, the Department is committed to offering a number of excellent learning opportunities that go beyond traditional classroom structures.

 All are invited to attend our series of colloquium presentations by GVSU faculty and guests.
-The Winter 2018 schedule will be coming soon.
+Click link for Winter 2018 Colloquium schedule.
+Colloquium Winter 2018

 For details on most current Colloquium Event, go to Event tab and choose Upcoming Colloquium on drop down.

 Professor Castelao-Lawless and the Art of Aging: Overcoming Barriers to Health Aging Conference